10 Steps To A Successful 2021 Ecommerce Holiday

 Holiday preparations for paid search efforts should be on every digital advertiser’s mind this month.

-A Google-commissioned study with Ipsos found that the vast majority of US shoppers, 69% to be exact, plan to shop online more for the holidays this year.
+A Google-commissioned study with Ipsos found that the vast majority of US shoppers, 59% to be exact, plan to do the majority of their holiday shopping online this year.

 4 Strategic Marketing Planning Steps